gruntjs/grunt-docs/Project-Scaffolding.md

 A valid semantic version range descriptor of Grunt the project requires.

 ### homepage
 A public URL to the project's home page.
-Will default to the github url if a github repository.
+Will default to the GitHub URL if a GitHub repository.

 ### jquery_version
 If a jQuery project, the version of jQuery the project requires.
 Must be a valid semantic version range descriptor.